skienzmatishun/rippreport/content/p/catalyst-party/index.md

 ---
-title: "CATALYST PARTY"
+title: CATALYST PARTY
-thumbnail: "img/catalyst-party.png"
+thumbnail: img/catalyst-party.png
 date: 2020-04-16
 categories:
 - thursday-thunder
 authors:
 - admin
+alttags: "Fairhope City Council resolution: No public gatherings due to social distancing protocols, symbolized by a crossed-out Ca..."
 ---
 The last Fairhope’s City Council meeting was only 30 minutes, maybe the shortest meeting on record.
 A short meeting, however some very interesting subjects.
 To save you a little time check in at 12:40 minute mark, beginning of #7.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VUCFE3AdxL4" frameborder="0" allowfullscreen></iframe>